Last Updated on November 17, 2022 by Leyla Kazim

 Embrace the Finns’ affinity with nature by lunching amongst the flora and fauna of a Finnish country garden.
 You’ll find The Westers Garden on the beautiful Kimito Island in the Turku Archipelago – the largest coastal island in Finland.

 Its roots lie in the old kitchen plots of the farmers and seafarers, and today the garden is under complete ecological cultivation.
+A visit is a much loved thing to do in Finland when it comes to the countryside.
 Flowers, herbs, and vegetables grow side by side in blissful harmony, you can buy herbs to take home and plant up, or fill your basket with a colourful harvest.

 An old atmospheric cow shed is where you’ll find the café, serving the likes of homemade pastries, fish soup, salad from the garden, and delightfully dense Finnish bread.
 It’s a beautiful bucolic spot to unwind, recharge the batteries, and get a little closer to nature.

-3) Sleep in a tree house in the forest
+3) Sleep in a tree house in the Finnish forest

 We spent a night in a basic wooden hut on stilts in the middle of a Finnish forest.
 There was no electricity, and no flush toilets.
 But they did have a smoke granite sauna, a cold creek to dunk in after, and a Knight’s Hall for grand feasting.
 That’s how the Finnish prioritise, and I approve.

 The 10pm light was something else, with a sun that was very low, but not yet ready to set.
 Fern and moss blanketed the floor, dappled rays back-lit the softly swaying leaves, and flitting moths were emerging for dusk.
 There were just the sounds of the forest against a backdrop of silence.
 It felt like a Brothers Grimm fairy tale.
-Entirely magical.
+Entirely magical, and surely one of the finest places in Finland.

 The Forest Village can be found in Storfinnhova Gård, on Kemiö Island, around 900 metres from the main estate.
 It’s intended as a place where “adults can reconnect and experience their creative inner child in an atmosphere of immediate joy”.
 If that doesn’t sell it, nothing will.